Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels: Additional Results and Discussions

 \subsection{Results with More Stages}

 According to Tab.~\ref{tab:sota_more_semi}, we find that using generative augmentation can lead to more accurate predictions on unlabeled images.
-Therefore, we attempt to add a further stage employing the refined classifier to predict pseudo labels for all data, and then re-train the conditional generative model on them.
-As shown in Tab.~\ref{tab:refined_pseudo_label_in_generation}, these refined pseudo labels indeed bring a consistent improvement on all quantitative metrics, showing promising promotion of more-stage training.
+Therefore, we attempt to add a further stage employing the refined classifier to predict pseudo-labels for all data, and then re-train the conditional generative model on them.
+As shown in Tab.~\ref{tab:refined_pseudo_label_in_generation}, these refined pseudo-labels indeed bring a consistent improvement on all quantitative metrics, showing promising promotion of more-stage training.
 However, note that re-training the conditional generative model is time-consuming and we focus on the three-stage strategy in this paper for simplicity and efficiency.